AS Level Course Outline

 There are two components to the AS Film Studies syllabus.

-Film Studies (OCR) AS Specification
+Film Studies (OCR) Summary of Content at AS

 What Skills Will I Develop?